auth0/auth0-react/EXAMPLES.md

 - [Custom Token Exchange Flow](https://auth0.com/docs/authenticate/custom-token-exchange) (`urn:ietf:params:oauth:grant-type:token-exchange`).

+> [!IMPORTANT]
-Currently, only the `ES256` algorithm is supported.
+> Currently, only the `ES256` algorithm is supported.

 ### Enabling DPoP

-Currently, DPoP is disabled by default.
+DPoP is disabled by default.
 To enable it, set the `useDpop` option to `true` when invoking the provider.
 For example:

 ```jsx
 <Auth0Provider